Developer-Mike/obsidian-advanced-canvas/README.md

 </details>

 ## Presentation Mode
-In presentation mode, you can navigate through the nodes using the arrow keys.
+In presentation mode, you can navigate through the nodes using the arrow keys or the PageUp/PageDown keys (Compatible with most presentation remotes).
 The different slides/nodes are connected using arrows.
 If you want to have multiple arrows pointing from the same node, you can number them in the order you want to navigate through them.
 While in presentation mode, the canvas is in readonly mode (So [better readonly](#better-readonly) effects the presentation mode as well!).
-You can exit the presentation mode using the `ESC` key.
+You can exit the presentation mode using the `ESC` key or the corresponding command.
+If you want to continue the presentation from the last slide you were on, you can use the `Advanced Canvas: Continue presentation` command.

 <img src="./assets/sample-presentation-simple.gif" alt="Presentation mode example"/>